 Spills that do not pose a substantial risk, and require the use of a spill kit, produce hazardous waste, or require support from Custodial Services for cleanup are defined as low-hazard spills.
 A Low-Hazard Spill Report form must be filled out for these spills.
-The form must be forwarded to the Chemical Safety Officer and the Risk & Safety Coordinator.
+The form must be forwarded to the Chemical Safety Officer and the Manager, Health & Safety.
+These can still be cleaned by a laboratory worker of the worker has sufficient training in spill clean up

-- If custodial assistance is required (greater than 1L), call the non-emergency Security number- 7058 - If a spill kit has been accessed, the Supervisor must procure replacement materials
+• If custodial assistance is required (greater than 1L), call Security at 250-960-7058

+• If a spill kit has been accessed, the Supervisor must procure replacement materials